How To Plan A Vegetable Garden In 7 Easy Steps

 Tip: You can use this map to help you determine your hardiness zone, and this planting calendar will help you get an idea of when it’s safe to plant different vegetables outside in your area.

-Also, there are veggies that grow best in cooler weather (spring and fall) as well as vegetable plants that grow best during the very hot months.
+Also, some veggies grow best in cooler weather (spring and fall), and some vegetable plants grow best during the very hot months.
 Keep that in mind as you plan and follow all growing instructions on your seed packets.

-Finally, if you want to grow a quick crop like spinach but want to be able to harvest it through the entire growing season, stagger plantings so you regularly have a fresh harvest to enjoy.
+Finally, if you want to grow a quick crop like spinach but want to harvest it throughout the entire growing season, stagger plantings so you regularly have a fresh harvest to enjoy.

 6. Plant Arrangement